cloudgnosis/aws-cdk-app-templates/API.md

 ##### `closedSource`<sup>Optional</sup> <a name="@cloudgnosis/aws-cdk-app-templates.AwsCdkClosedSourceTypeScriptAppOptions.property.closedSource"></a>

 - *Type:* `boolean`
-- *Default:* The default is true.
+- *Default:* true

-If set to true, some default values are modified compared to the settings for AwsCdkTypeScriptApp Specifically, the following default values are changed: - licensed is false by default - githubOptions.mergfify is false by default.
+If set to true, some default values are modified compared to the settings for AwsCdkTypeScriptApp Specifically, the following default values are changed: - licensed is false by default - githubOptions.mergify is false by default.

 ---